 Three more-subtle differences are that instead of feathers atop her cap, there are leaves; the two “applied” components of her chatelaine have been omitted; and the fingers of her left hand are not separated as in the earlier versions.

-(a) This was a colorway-test and/or prototype piece that the studio forgot to add an A.P. to before offering it for sale;
+(a) This was a colorway-test and/or prototype piece that the studio forgot to add A.P. to the signature it before offering it for sale; or

-(c) They did make at least a few of them, but the studio forgot to add a sculpture number to this one before sending it to the buyer.
+(b) Someone forgot to add a sculpture number to this one before sending it out the door.

-Given the essentially-shut-down status of the studio during the 2000s, with no production staff except on an on-call basis, any of the above scenarios are equally possible.
+Given the essentially-shut-down status of the studio during the 2000s, with no production staff except on an on-call basis, either of these scenarios is possible.
 I’m going to assume that, in the absence of any other Rapunzel II examples having come to light, this blue decoration was in fact what was chosen for this edition.
 Even if the studio did make or sell more than just this single piece, it is unlikely that there were many.
-I did ask Theresa Chorlton in 2015 what the Hall of Fame Rapunzel edition looked like, and specifically whether it was blue, but her answer was that she “had no idea” and that “there were no photos taken.”
-Obviously there were at least a couple of photos taken for the eBay listing from which this one was purchased, but Theresa had nothing to do with their eBay experiment.
 Again, many thanks to The Smyth Collection for enabling the addition of a Rapunzel II to the Archive!

-Here is an unusual Rapunzel that is probably a 1970s one-of-a-kind colorway: This Rapunzel is a redhead!
-Her mold and decorative elements correspond to the 1975-79 apricot Rapunzel, although it is difficult to tell from the photograph exactly what color her dress trim is (apricot? salmon pink?)
-The sellers description did not mention a sculpture number, nor was a photo of the signature area provided.
+Here is an unusual Rapunzel that is probably an A.P. or a custom colorway for a collector: She is a redhead!
+Her mold and decorative elements correspond to the 1975-79 apricot Rapunzel, although it is difficult to tell from the photograph exactly what color her dress trim is.
+The seller’s description did not mention a sculpture number, nor was a photo of the signature area provided.
 The only description was “House cleanout find.
 Vintage Cybis figurine.
 Signed piece.
 Rapunzel about 8″ in height.”
-However, if this was a one of a kind piece it should have been marked A.P. even if done on request for a customer, so it’s a shame the seller didn’t provide a photo of that area.
-Unless/until another example turns up (or this one is resold, with additional photos) the redheaded Rapunzel must remain an enigma.
+It’s a shame the seller didn’t provide a photo of the signature.
+Unless/until another example turns up (or this one is resold, with additional photos) this red-headed Rapunzel must remain an enigma.

 Name Index of Cybis Sculptures